ODA Spending

 In the context of COVID-19 response: Australia’s COVID-19 Development Response framed education in terms of supporting the return of children in the Indo-Pacific region to school as a means of promoting social cohesion and economic growth.

 In practice, education funding decreased to allow increased spending on health and humanitarian issues: Education was the sector hardest hit by the budget cuts necessary to accommodate increased spending on health and humanitarian initiatives related to COVID-19, which were made without increasing overall ODA.
-Education funding has increased in recent years.
+Education funding has recovered in recent years.

 Key Bodies